code-newbies/python-thursday-adventure/README.md

 Once you're done, come back and get your code on!

 There's a big gap between the knowledge you gain when you go through the tutorials, and the skills you need to be job ready.
-We hope to help fill that big by working on collaborative projects like this.
+We hope to help fill that gap by working on collaborative projects like this.
 So if you're tired of doing tutorials and you're looking for some real-world experience, this is for you.

 ### How to contribute
 We use pull requests so you can get your code reviewed by others before merging it into the project.
 Code reviews are a great way to learn and collaborate.
 Here's how the process works: